Paul studied political philosophy at the University of Leicester in England. He currently works as a freelance writer in Florida.

 15. Some EU decision making requires a consensus between all the countries.
 This leads to policies being watered-down or problems being kicked down the road, rather than being dealt with in a decisive manner.

-16. The European Social Model of capitalism struggles to compete with Chinese and American style models, which offer less protections for workers but lower costs.
+16. The European Social Model of capitalism struggles to compete with Chinese and American style models, which offer fewer protections for workers but lower costs.

 17. Free movement of labor across national borders means that workers from poorer countries can travel to wealthier ones and effectively undercut the wages of the local population.
 This can cause resentment and unemployment.